-Students from year 5 onwards will learn how to use an e-mail application and be taught e-mail conventions.
+Students from Year 5 onwards will learn how to use an e-mail application and be taught e-mail conventions.
 Staff and students will begin to use internal e-mail to communicate with others, to request information and to share information.
-Years 3 & 4 use the school email only for communication with teachers during a lockdown scenario.
+Years 3 & 4 use the school email only for communication with teachers during a 'working from home' scenario.

-It is important that communications with persons and organisations are properly managed to ensure appropriate educational use and that the good name of the school is maintained.
+It is important that communications with people and organisations are properly managed to ensure appropriate educational use and that the good name of the school is maintained.